antoinebou12/another-install-script/README.md

 ![GitHub](https://img.shields.io/github/license/antoinebou13/another-install-script)
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fantoinebou13%2Fanother-install-script.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Fantoinebou13%2Fanother-install-script?ref=badge_shield)

-Another install Script is a W.I.P project/script to install multiple docker container with a super simple menu for my personal server
+Another Install Script is a W.I.P project/script aimed at simplifying the installation of multiple docker containers through an easy-to-use menu, primarily designed for personal servers.

 ![Another install Script](docs/images/another-install-script.png)

 ## The story behind the project

+The desire to facilitate the installation of a variety of services/servers through Docker.
+The goal is to provide a simple, extensible, and customizable script to add numerous self-hosted services/servers that are easy to install with a simple CLI menu.

 I started working on the project because I just bought a VPS to host my TeamSpeak and Minecraft server.
 After navigating [r/selfhosting](https://www.reddit.com/r/selfhosted), I saw the multiple of several services/servers that can be simply installed with docker.
 Also, I found multiple repos that tries to do the same thing with their favorite container [IOStack](https://github.com/gcgarner/IOTstack) and [sovereign](https://github.com/sovereign/sovereign) and [MediaServerDockerCompose](https://github.com/vaeyo/MediaServer-DockerComposeFiles).
 I am trying to do with this project is to make a simple, extensible and customizable script to add a lot of selfhosted services/servers to easy to install with a simple cli menu.
 The project is a super easy install script for beginner/intermediate linux power user that want to test quickly interesting docker containers of server/service.
-The project isn't a highly configurable install script with a container orchestrator and general manager for multiple docker.
+The project is a highly configurable install script with a container orchestrator and general manager for multiple docker.

 ## How to install

-For now only tested on ubuntu18.04
+Currently, the script has been tested only on Ubuntu 18.04.
+You can install it by:

 ```bash
 git clone https://github.com/antoinebou13/another-install-script.git